KevinArmbruster/AutoML-Information-Needs/workshop/Template.md

+## Goal
+*Describe the goal that you want to reach.
+The goal should be reachable by collecting information about the data, model or optimization process.*

 ## Problem
-*Describe the problem that the pattern is intended to solve.
-The problem should be solvable by collecting information about the data, model or optimization process.
-Also, please describe the goal that you want to reach.*
+*Describe the specific obstacle that prevents you from reaching your goal.*

 ## Context
-*Describe the context within which the described problem occurs.
-The context should include the ML task, ML model, data type and amount of data, and pipeline stage as well as any other information you think is relevant.
-Please focus on contextual factors that help distinguish the problem tackled in this pattern.*
+*Describe the ML task, model type, data specifics (such as type and amount), pipeline stage, and any other contextual factors that help distinguish this pattern.*

 ## Forces
-*Describe competing concerns, constraints, and influences that shape your decision-making process.*
+*Describe competing concerns, constraints, and influences that make this decision difficult.*

 ## Solution
-*Describe what specific information you collect to achieve your goal.
-Please also describe how you aquire the needed information.*
+*Describe what specific information you collect to achieve your goal and your method to aquired this information.*

 ## Rationale
-*Explain why the aquired information helps you to solve the problem.
-Why is the information a good choice to solve the problem.*
+*Explain why this specific information is the right choice to achieve your goal.*

 ## Resulting Context
-*Describe the outcome: any advantages, new trade-offs, or disadvantages this might introduce.*
+*Describe the outcome.
+What are the advantages, disadvantages, or trade-offs?*

 ## Known Uses
-*Describe, if you know this pattern is suitable for other contexts as well.
-Also, if you know it is unsuitable for certain contexts.*
+*Where else might this pattern apply?
+Are there contexts where it would be unsuitable?*